-At St. Jude, Brieanna’s treatment will last approximately 54 weeks and will include surgery, chemotherapy and proton therapy.
+At St. Jude, Brieanna’s treatment lasted approximately 54 weeks and included surgery, chemotherapy and proton therapy.

-Her parents won’t have to worry about how to pay for it.
-Families never receive a bill from St. Jude for treatment, travel, housing or food — because all a family should have to worry about is helping their child live.
+Her parents didn't have to worry about how to pay for it.
+Families never receive a bill from St. Jude for treatment, travel, housing or food — because all a family should worry about is helping their child live.

-“All of the doctors and nurses, you can tell they truly care about the kids they’re treating,” said Brieanna’s mom.
+“All of the doctors and nurses, you can tell they truly care about the kids they’re treating,” said Brieanna’s mom at the time.
 “You can tell the people who work here genuinely love what they do and love these children.”

 Editor’s Note: We regret to inform you that Brieanna passed away in March 2021.